 The problem is, you might be using Chrome!

-Change this line to something like below, to the path of your favourite browser.
+Change this line to something like below, using the path of your preferred browser.

 To get the browser path, find the folder on your computer where your browser is installed.
 It’s usually Program Files.